Russian LGBT Activist Is Found Dead; Friends Say She Was Threatened

 Grigoryeva did not just protest for LGBT people to have equal rights.
 She also participated in anti-war and pro-democracy demonstrations and opposed Russia's annexation of Crimea.

-On Sunday, her body was found outside her home, bearing wounds from an apparent knife attack.

-Grigoryeva had been stabbed multiple times; her body was discovered in the bushes near her home, according to Russian news website Fontanka.
+On Sunday, her body was discovered in the bushes near her home; Grigoryeva had been stabbed multiple times, according to Russian news website Fontanka.
 Authorities have reportedly arrested a 40-year-old man from Bashkortostan, in western Russia, as a suspect in her death.

 Grigoryeva often received death threats, an activist named Dinar Idrisov wrote on Facebook.
 He said she had recently "been a victim of violence" and was "regularly threatened with murder."